Last Updated on May 2, 2022 by Admin

 Machine learning in construction helps improve safety, productivity, quality, and other essential measures.
 Machine learning improvises the design and planning, allowing the men on the team to spend their time refining their expertise and creativity.

-For instance, ManufactOn provides a mobile technology that provides complete visibility into the prefabrication process so that anyone involved in the project can see what is being manufactured, where it is the process, and when it will be delivered.
+For instance, ManufactOn provides a mobile technology with complete visibility into the prefabrication process.
+Anyone involved in the project can see what is being manufactured, where it is in the process, and when it will be delivered.

 16. Predictive Analytics

-Project IQ analyzes data from subcontractors, materials suppliers, design plans, and the site itself to examine risk factors based on historical data.
+Construction technology in civil engineering.
+Project IQ analyzes data from subcontractors, materials suppliers, design plans, and the site to examine risk factors based on historical data.
 It provides a dashboard where GCs can identify which elements of their project are the highest risk and need attention and allows them to drill down to see the reasons for the risk assessment.

-Project IQ learns from past data and how the GC interacts with the information it provides to provide better and more accurate risk assessments continuously.
+Project IQ learns from past data and how the GC interacts with its information to continuously provide better and more accurate risk assessments.